stratosphereips/StratosphereLinuxIPS/README.md

 Slips is supported on Linux and MacOS only.
 The blocking features of Slips are only supported on Linux

-Slips is python-based and relies on [Zeek network analysis framework](https://zeek.org/get-zeek/) for capturing live traffic and analyzing PCAPs.
+Slips is Python-based and relies on [Zeek network analysis framework](https://zeek.org/get-zeek/) for capturing live traffic and analyzing PCAPs.

 Slips needs Redis >= 7.0.4 for interprocess communication.
-Redis can be installed directly in the host computer or in Docker.
+Redis can be installed directly on the host computer or in Docker.

 # Contributing
-Explain how users can contribute to the tool's development.
-Provide guidelines for submitting bug reports, feature requests, or pull requests.

-We welcome contributions to improve the functionality and features of this tool.
+We welcome contributions to improve the functionality and features of Slips.

 Please read carefully the [contributing guidelines](https://stratospherelinuxips.readthedocs.io/en/develop/contributing.html) for contributing to the development of Slips

+You can run Slips and report bugs, make feature requests, and suggest ideas, open a pull request with a solved GitHub issue and new feature, or open a pull request with a new detection module.

+The instructions to create a new detection module along with a template [here](https://stratospherelinuxips.readthedocs.io/en/develop/create_new_module.html).

 If you are a student, we encourage you to apply for the Google Summer of Code program that we participate in as a hosting organization.